CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## Move objects

-Copy an object to another bucket:
+Copy an object to another bucket.
+Note that should use these commands only for objects that were uploaded to Allas with S3 protocol:
 ```text
 s3cmd cp s3://sourcebucket/objectname s3://destinationbucket
 ```